udacity/RoboND-Perception-Exercises/Exercise-2/README.md

 7. Finally publish your colored cluster cloud on a separate topic
 ![clusters](https://user-images.githubusercontent.com/9555001/27804180-604d6e04-5fe2-11e7-9f33-d8d8da9a8bc0.png)

+You will find `pcl_helper.py` file under `/sensor_stick/scripts`.
+This file contains various functions to help you build up your perception pipeline.

 Refer to the main Readme file for documentation on python-pcl and pcl_helper modules